KarlWu99/COMP6250-Tutorial-08-Group-1-toolkits/Game rule.md

   - Step 5: Repeat Step 1 to 4.
   - Step 6: The game ends when all players complete their 10th turn.

+- Judgement.
+  - God needs to judge whether each player's answer is reasonable.
+If other players have any objection to this answer, they can raise it to God.
+  - If the player answers the question successfully, they will get the corresponding resource card, otherwise, 1 point will be directly deducted.

+- Building Constraints.
+- Similar to Catan Dice - Island 1, in addition to having available resources, there are certain restrictions on the order in which structures are built: